 ● A virtual network for the session hosts

 ● Azure WVD session hosts

 ● A central storage location for the FSLogix user profile disks

 You may already have some of these critical components.
-For example, when you sign in to the WVD service, it authenticates against Azure AD.
-If you’re using O365 or M365, you already have Azure AD.
+For example, when you sign in to the Azure WVD service, it authenticates against Azure AD.
+If you’re using Office 365 (O365) or Microsoft 365 (M365), you already have Azure AD.